 As with all processes at Marunaka Shoyu, this step is entirely reliant on the technique and experience of the brewer, and no automation or modern equipment is used.

 “Funashibori”, or “Boat Squeezing”, is the final step in the process and arguably the most physically demanding.
-The moromi is removed from the barrels and transferred to hemp sacks, where the use of gravity filters the soy sauce naturally through the sacks over the course of a week.
-The bags are finally squeezed by hand, with the remaining liquid being pasteurized to stop the fermentation process and packed into bottles.
+The moromi is removed from the barrels and transferred to hemp sacks, where gravity filters the soy sauce naturally through the sacks over the course of a week.
+Finally, the bags are squeezed by hand.
+The remaining liquid is pasteurized to stop the fermentation process and packed into bottles.

-The soy sauce made from each of Marunaka Shoyu's individual barrels will have a slightly different taste based on the unique koji and the associated difference in fermentation.
-Thus their soy sauces will also be blended.
+The soy sauce made from each of Marunaka Shoyu's individual barrels will have a slightly different taste based on the unique koji and differences in fermentation.
+Thus, their soy saucesare blended to create a uniform product.

 The result: an exceptional soy sauce unlike any other.